x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-legacy-hybrid-public-folders.md

 |On-Premises Exchange 2010 Public Folders  <br/> |Hybrid not applicable  <br/> |Hybrid not applicable  <br/> |Supported  <br/> |
 |On-Premises Exchange 2013 Public Folders  <br/> |Hybrid not applicable  <br/> |Hybrid not applicable  <br/> |Supported  <br/> |
 |Exchange Online Public Folders  <br/> |Not supported  <br/> |Supported  <br/> |Hybrid not applicable  <br/> |

-A hybrid configuration with Exchange 2003 public folders is not supported.
-If you're running Exchange 2003 in your organization, you must move all public folder databases and replicas to Exchange 2010 SP3 or later.
-No public folder replicas can remain on Exchange 2003.

 > [!NOTE]
 > Outlook 2016 does not support accessing Exchange 2007 legacy public folders.
 If you have users who are using Outlook 2016, you must move your public folders to a more recent version of Exchange Server.
 More information about Outlook 2016 and Office 2016 compatibility with Exchange 2007 and earlier versions can be found in [this article](https://go.microsoft.com/fwlink/p/?linkid=849053).